 Mr. Richman, the group's founder, conductor and music director, delights in uncovering musical rarities.
 The Ensemble has played or recorded premieres of little or unknown works by Stravinsky, Gershwin, Grofé, Dvorák, Harry Burleigh (Dvorák's assistant), Handel, Shostakovich, Nino Rota, Brahms, Mussorgsky, Copland, Gil Evans, Duke Ellington, Billy Strayhorn, and Henry Mancini, as well as the standard chamber and orchestral repertoire.

 Harmonie Ensemble/New York has performed many historic and unique concert events in major halls and venues in New York and throughout the United States.
-Its ten CDs have received international praise and numerous awards, including a Grammy Award nomination.
+Its eleven CDs have received international praise and numerous awards, including a Grammy Award nomination.

 Join us and explore the exciting and colorful world of Harmonie Ensemble/New York.